MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ## Dictionary and list CLI results

-Even when using an output format other than JSON, the results are first treated as JSON for querying with JMESPath.
+Even when using an output format other than JSON, CLI command results are first treated as JSON for queries.
 CLI results are either a JSON array or dictionary.
 Arrays are sequences of objects that can be indexed, and dictionaries are unordered objects accessed with keys.
 Commands that
 _could_ return more than one object return an array, and commands that _always_ return _only_ a single object return a dictionary.

 ## Get properties in a dictionary

-Working with dictionary results, you can access properties directly from the top level with just the key.
+Working with dictionary results, you can access properties from the top level with just the key.
 The `.` (__subexpression__) character is used to access properties of nested dictionaries.
 Before introducing queries, take a look at the unmodified output of the `az vm show` command:

 ```azurecli-interactive